top of page

 Kierin Magenta Kirby

 The hearth was, in pre- and early-medieval times, the Holy of Holies.
 The heart of the family.
 Where you would lay back and groove.
-Groove on the sound of the endless rains on the thatched roof or on the sound of seawater at your feet below.
+Groove on the sound of the endless rains on the thatched roof, or on the sound of seawater at your feet below.
 Splashing against the grassy slopes of your house platform.
-A place that was warm and soulful.
+A lifted place that was warm and soulful.
 Filled with good spirits and minds.
 But how did those early Frisians manage to keep evil spirits, vile creatures, and sickness at bay?
 How did they protect their yards and houses from this darkness?
 Well, dig this.
 They did it with grooves.
+Superstition was the way!

-In this post we focus on the terp region (a terp being an artificial settlement platform).
-The terp culture existed in the west of Flanders, in the north of the Netherlands, in the northeast of Germany, and in the southwest of Denmark.
+In this blog post we focus on the terp region (a terp being an artificial settlement platform/mound).
+The terp culture existed in the northwest of the region of Flanders in Belgium, in the north of the Netherlands, in the northwest of Germany, and in the southwest of the region of Jutland in Denmark.
 This saltmarsh culture is as old as 2,600 years, when the first mounds were raised.
-After the Romans arrived at the beginning of the common era, we learn the names of these coastal dwellers.
+After the Romans arrived at the beginning of the common era, we learn the names of these coastal dwellers, these earthmovers.
 It was the territory of the Frisii or Fresones ‘Frisians’ in the west, and the Chauci more to the east living along the Wadden Sea coast.

 Where exactly the border between the two tribes ran, cannot be determined anymore.
-According to the second-century Greek scholar Ptolemaeus, the river Ems was the border between the Phrissioi ‘Frisians’ and the Kauchoi ‘Chauci’.
-However, archaeological research shows closer kinship of the province Groningen with the Chauci in the east, than with the Frisians in the west (Nieuwhof 2021).
-Today, the river Ems is a border still.
-Now between Germany and the Netherlands, although the exact course of the border in the Dollart Bay is disputed between the two countries to this day.
+According to the second-century AD Roman-Greek scholar Ptolemaeus, the River Ems was the border between the Phrissioi ‘Frisians’ and the Kauchoi ‘Chauci’.
+However, archaeological research shows closer kinship of the province of Groningen with the Chauci in the east, than with the Frisians in the west (Nieuwhof 2021).
+Today, the River Ems is a border still.
+Now between Germany and the Netherlands, although the exact course of the border in the Dollart Bight is being disputed between the two countries to this day.

 1. Oracle rods, spinning wool, and all that

-The second-century Roman historian Tacitus wrote about the religious, pagan practices of the Germanic tribes in general.
+The second-century AD Roman historian Tacitus wrote about the religious, pagan practices of the Germanic tribes in general.
 For example, that the people did not depict their idols as humans, and that they worshiped their gods in open-air somewhere at a lo, an open spot in a forest (Van Renswoude 2021).
 Women could be fortune-tellers and could possess the gift of prophecy.
 Casting lots and human sacrifice was also part of Germanic rituals.
-White horses, living 'freely' in the woods, could warn people, and could predict future events.
-There is very limited information about the gods the Frisians worshiped, both the Frisii and the Frisiavones.
-Several names of idols and matres we do know, but basically here our knowledge ends.
+White horses, living 'freely' in the woods, warned people, and predicted future events.
+There is, unfortunately, very limited information about the gods the Frisians worshiped, both the Frisii and the Frisiavones.
+Several names of idols and matres we do know, but here our knowledge basically ends.

 In European folklore, spinning and weaving wool was linked to the world of fairies and myths.
 Scottish weavers offered milk to the Highland fairy named Loireag.
 Then there is the Germanic winter spirit called Berchta, also known as Perchta, Frau Holle, or Mother Hulda.
 In this fairy tale the stepdaughter is pricked by a spinning wheel, which sets the events in motion.
 Also, Sleeping Beauty, or Toarnroaske or Doornroosje, is pricked by a spinning wheel.
 In Wales exists the fairy spinner Gwarwyn-a-Throt and in Ireland the fairy spinner Girle Guairle.
 Furthermore, in medieval Scandinavia a female spirit called Seidr existed, meaning 'thread'.